 Remove chicken from marinade and thread onto wooden skewers.

 Light one chimney full of charcoal.
 When all charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
+Alternatively, set all the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Grill chicken until browned on both sides and cooked through, about 3 minutes per side.
 Transfer to a platter, let rest for 5 minutes, then serve immediately with Spicy Peanut Sauce